Healthcare| February 10, 2019

 HITRUST helps keep the bad companies out who don’t seem to care about personal data security and compliance from touching sensitive/protected healthcare information.

-If you are a healthcare-covered business, getting HITRUST certification is a no-brainer.
+If you are a healthcare-covered business, getting HITRUST CSF certification is a no-brainer.
 And with good reasons:

 1. HITRUST compliance is required by all major healthcare payers in the US

 No matter what your business does in the healthcare realm, it’s crucial to know that HITRUST CSF certification is often required.
 In fact, as of 2016, all of the 5 major healthcare payers require that their business associates must be HITRUST CSF certified.
 What’s more is that right now over 90 other healthcare payers call for their 3rd party service providers (aka Business Associates) to get HITRUST CSF certification.
 With that in mind, HITRUST compliance is a great way to stay in the positive light in payers’ eyes.